keptn/lifecycle-toolkit/README.md

 helm upgrade --install keptn klt/klt -n keptn-lifecycle-toolkit-system --create-namespace --wait
 ```

-### Instalation with only certain namespaces allowed
+### Installation with only certain namespaces allowed

 Keptn lifecycle orchestration is by default enabled for all namespaces except the following ones: